indented-automation/Indented.Text.Csv/README.md

 Built in response to a need for a (subjectively) very fast CSV processor where single fields could be extracted from extremely large data sets in PowerShell.

-Help documentation for the comamnds is part-written, test driving Indented.PowerShell.Help.
+Help documentation for the commands is part-written, test driving Indented.PowerShell.Help.

 ## Cmdlets